 Bugibba is more like a Mediterranean holiday destination rather than a local Maltese town.
 Adjacent to the shoreline, there’s a nice pedestrian street for strolling around.
 The inner areas of the town contain plenty of British bubs, restaurants, hotels and apartments.

-However, Bugibba's strength is its location.
+However, the real advantage of Bugibba is its location.
 The best beaches of Malta are only 7-12 kilometers away.
 In addition, The Cirkewwa port, which is the port to both Gozo and Comino, is also just 15 kilometers away.

 Bugibba works well for those who appreciate the proximity of beaches and comfortable services of a vibrant holiday town.